Get started with Motion for React

 Enter animation

-When a component enters the page, it will automatically animate from the rendered value, but you can provide different values via the initial
+When a component enters the page, it will automatically animate to the values defined in the animate

 prop.